-Photographing my Galapagos Big 5
+Photographing My Galapagos Big 5

-Galapagos photography has a reputation for being easy.
-Wildlife everywhere.
-No fleeing.
-Short lenses.
-No stress… All of that is true.
-And all of that is also why a lot of people come home with photographs that feel flat.
+And all of that is true.
+But it’s also why a lot of people come home with photographs that feel flat.
 So here, I’d like to focus on tips and tricks for capturing my Galapagos Big 5.
 Five iconic animals of the Enchanted Isles that should be bolded & underlined on every wildlife photographer’s shot list.

-First a bit of housekeeping: the term “Big 5” comes from the “Africa Big 5”; lion, leopard, rhinoceros, elephant, and Cape buffalo.
-Iconic African large mammals originally chosen by 19th-century hunters as the most dangerous and difficult to hunt on foot.
-Here we’ll also be hunting on foot and taking shots, but the only trophies we’ll walk away with are pictures.
+First, a bit of housekeeping: The term “Big 5” comes from the “Africa Big 5”: lion, leopard, rhinoceros, elephant and Cape buffalo.
+These iconic African mammals were originally chosen by 19th-century hunters as the most dangerous and difficult to hunt on foot.
+Here in the Galapagos, we’ll also be hunting on foot and taking shots, but the only trophies we’ll walk away with are pictures.

-So enough with the pageantry, what are my Galapagos Big 5?
+So, without further ado, what are my Galapagos Big 5?
 In no particular order:

-1. Iguana
+- Iguana

-2. Giant Tortoise
+- Giant Tortoise

-3. Booby
+- Booby

-4. Seal/Sea Lion
+- Seal/Sea Lion

-5. Penguin
+- Penguin

-They are approachable, predictable, and incredibly photogenic and apart from the Boobies, found nowhere else but here (in 2013 a rather lost Blue-footed Booby ended up in Vancouver).
-These species’ approachability can make photographers lazy.
+But these species’ approachability can make photographers lazy.
 When the animals do not flee, the temptation is to get as close as your zoom will allow and fire away.

 This guide is about slowing that process down.
-Paying attention to behavior, light, and positioning.
+Paying attention to behavior, light and positioning.
 Making deliberate choices even when the subject is ten feet away.
 These are the decisions that separate a souvenir photo from something you actually want to put up on the wall.

 Iguanas (Reptiles by Land and Sea)

 There are four species of iguanas in the Archipelago: the Marine Iguana, Yellow Land Iguana, the Pale Land Iguana and the Pink Iguana.
 The first two are the most common and are readily photographed on numerous islands.
-The other two have very restricted ranges; the Pale Land Iguana is found just on Santa Fe Island and the Pink Iguana requires a hefty hike up a single volcano on Isabela Island.
+The other two have very restricted ranges; the Pale Land Iguana is found just on Santa Fe Island, and the Pink Iguana requires a hefty hike up a single volcano on Isabela Island.

 Light matters more than people expect.
 Black lava and dark skin can swallow detail fast.
 Early and late light gives you texture along the scales and faces.
 Overcast days are your friend if you want detail without harsh contrast.
 Lens choice depends on intent.
 A short telephoto lets you isolate heads and expressions.
 A wider lens works when you commit to getting close and include lava patterns or ocean spray.
 The mistake is standing back and splitting the difference.

-My approach: Start with a mid range zoom.
+My approach: Start with a mid-range zoom.
 Drop to a knee or the ground.
 Watch for head lifts and profile turns.
 Shoot deliberately and then move on.
 There are always more iguanas.

 Giant Tortoises (They’re Bigger Than You Think)